ash-project/ash_rate_limiter/documentation/dsls/DSL-AshRateLimiter.md

 Configure rate limiting for a single action.

 It does this by adding a global change or preparation to the resource with the provided configuration.
-For more advanced configuration you can add [the change/preparation/validation](AshRateLimiter.Builtin.rate_limit/1) directly to your action.
+For more advanced configuration you can add the change/preparation directly to your action using `AshRateLimiter.BuiltinChanges.rate_limit/1` or `AshRateLimiter.BuiltinPreparations.rate_limit/1`.